 History:

-However, it is acknowledged that the neighborhood *around* Cabrini was quite rough at the time, sometimes called "Little Hell" and consisting of much rundown tenement-style housing (indeed, making it the very reason why public housing was being located there to begin with, to provide new, better housing stock).
-The state of the neighborhood no doubt made the area unappealing to riders and employees alike.
+However, it is acknowledged that the neighborhood around Cabrini and Oak station was quite rough by the 1940s, sometimes called "Little Hell" and consisting of much rundown tenement-style housing (indeed, making it the very reason why public housing was being located there to begin with, to provide new, better housing stock).
+The state of the neighborhood no doubt made the area unappealing to riders and Rapid Transit employees alike.
 But low ridership and the desire to streamline the North-South Route were the real, primary reason for the stations' closures.